 Call Numbers- Not So Scary!

 The majority of academic libraries, including Owens, use Library of Congress call numbers to organize our materials.
 These call numbers, found on the spine of the item, keep information on the same or similar topics grouped together.
 Library of Congress call numbers use a combination of letters and numbers to identify an item.
 Here is an example:

 When looking for an item on the shelf, it is best to break the call number down line by line, starting from the top.

 - GT <--- These letters indicate the subject of the item.
 There are posters in both libraries displaying Library of Congress letters and their subject areas.
 Here, GT indicates that the subject of this book is Manners and Customs.

 - 2490 <--- The second line of the call number is called the classification, and should be read as a whole number: two thousand four hundred and ninety.
 GT 1900 would come before GT 2490.

 - .A45 <--- This line generally refers to the author of a work, and is a combination of letters and numbers.
 Here, you will need to look at each letter and number individually in order to determine the location of the book.
-For example, .A45 would come before .A239, because the 4 is higher than the 2.
+For example, .A45 would come after .A239, because the 4 is higher than the 2.

 - 2007 <--- The final line is the publication date.
 This line is read as a whole number: 1998 would come before 2007